 He said: “It is useful to learn new skills and develop our existing skill sets.
 The fact that Seetec delivered the training at our site made it possible, that model works extremely well as we couldn’t afford the time to let people go out for the training.

 “In a small business, taking one person out for a day can make a big difference.
 Like most businesses, we have limited budgets and the training being fully-funded made a real difference.”

-The Leadership and Management and Team Leading training was funded through the New Anglia Local Enterprise Partnership (LEP) scheme.
-Co-financed by the European Social Fund, the programme helps the region’s businesses to grow and succeed.
+The Leadership and Management and Team Leading training was funded through by New Anglia LEP and co-financed by the European Social Fund.

 Seetec has worked with nearly 2,300 learners across the region since autumn 2016 through the scheme, helping them to develop their skills.

 Chantel Hampton, Skills Delivery Manager for Seetec, said: “Norfolk and Suffolk can be difficult areas for companies to recruit and retain staff with the skills they need.
 We have been working with SMEs to help them enhance the capabilities of their workforce at minimum cost, while delivering training at employers’ own premises to minimise disruption.”